valkey-io/valkey-rfc/ValkeyJSON.md

 * MEMORY
     * If the path is enhanced syntax:
         * returns an array of integers, representing memory size (in bytes) of JSON value at each path.
-        * returns an empty array if the Redis key does not exist.
+        * returns an empty array if the JSON key does not exist.
     * If the path is restricted syntax:
         * returns an integer, memory size the JSON value in bytes.
-        * returns null if the Redis key does not exist.
+        * returns null if the JSON key does not exist.
 * DEPTH
     * returns an integer, the maximum path depth of the JSON document.
-    * returns null if the Redis key does not exist.
+    * returns null if the JSON key does not exist.
 * FIELDS
     * If the path is enhanced syntax:
         * returns an array of integers, representing number of fields of JSON value at each path.
-        * returns an empty array if the Redis key does not exist.
+        * returns an empty array if the JSON key does not exist.
     * If the path is restricted syntax:
         * returns an integer, number of fields of the JSON value.
-        * returns null if the Redis key does not exist.
+        * returns null if the JSON key does not exist.
 * HELP
     * returns an array of help messages

 #### JSON.DEL

-Delete the JSON values at the path in a document key.
-If the path is the root path, it is equivalent to deleting the key from Redis.
+Delete the JSON values at the path in a JSON key.
+If the path is the root path, it is equivalent to deleting the key from Valkey.

 ##### Syntax